You need a digital product roadmap so your team doesn’t get lost in the tactical weeds. Here’s what a great one looks like.

 - I’ve used ‘projects’ and ‘initiatives’ interchangeably.
 Often I see companies use the terms ‘tactical projects’ and ‘strategic initiatives’.
 Use whatever semantics your executive team prefers.
 When it comes to roadmaps, it’s essential to ‘speak the same language.’

-- I’m talking about product roadmaps here, but I realize that, in the Agile development methodology, the Product Roadmap is more a prioritized queue of features.
+- I’m talking about a digital product roadmap here, but I realize that, in the Agile development methodology, the Product Roadmap is more a prioritized queue of features.
 So be prepared to clarify the difference between the two if any confusion arises.

 Having a strong vision for your brand is important, but only if it drives the strategies that follow.
 Did Honda Motor Company just ‘instantly’ create its premium Acura automobile brand?
 No, that brand concept was part of their 30-year vision during a strategy meeting in Tokyo in the early 1980s.
 It's reaping the financial rewards of that decision now, as Acuras (which shares a lot of mechanical parts with Hondas, and thus lower production costs), sell at much higher profit margins, as well as boost the company’s overall image.